districtr/districtr/docs/06charts/histogram.md

 traditional tabular data tables around the `Histogram`.

-This scheme was first developed my [@mapmeld] for a "histogram on ages" on Wednesday, Apr.
+This clever scheme, to make a chart with css style, was first developed by [@mapmeld] for a "histogram on ages" on Wednesday, Apr.
 20, 2020.

 ## [`src/components/Charts/Histogram.js`]

 The `Histogram`, a bar chart of frequencies, is a novel implementation fo the [`DataTable`].
-As with each `DataTable`, is has `headers`, an Array of `null` values of the length of `subgroups` and different `rows`.
+As with each `DataTable`, it has `headers`, an Array of `null` values of the length of `subgroups` and different `rows`.

 Every `DataTable` `row` has a `label` and `entries`.
 As is